zhullyb/monyhar/monyhar/chrome/browser/web_applications/README.md

 # Web Apps

-This directory holds the core of Chromium's web app system.
+This directory holds the core of Monyhar's web app system.
 For a quick code starting point see [WebAppProvider::Start()](web_app_provider.h), this is the entry point where everything web app related begins.